In the centre of Salzburg there are a number of wonderful piazzas you can stroll through and admire.

 The extensive square is located to the south of the cathedral.

-The Kapitelplatz is a living and thriving heart at the core of Salzburg’s city centre.
+The Kapitelplatz is a living and thriving heart at the core of Salzburg’s city center.
 Here you can play chess with oversized figures, browse the products on the numerous market stalls, and admire the artwork “Sphaera” by Stephan Balkenhol.
 The Kapitel Fountain, which originally served as a watering place for horses, is decorated with the figure of the sea god Neptune with his trident and crown riding on sea-horse spouting water.

 Mozartplatz